kdpuvvadi/omada-ansible/README.md

 * `sudo tpeap status`     -- show the status of Controller;
 * `sudo tpeap start`     -- start the Omada Controller;
 * `sudo tpeap stop`     --stop running the Omada Controller.

+## Support for rhel7

+Support for rhel ended(from [Red Hat](https://www.redhat.com/)) but you still want to install on one, here are the instructions

+* Clone the repo  `git clone -b rhel7 https://github.com/kdpuvvadi/Omada-Ansible.git --single-branch omada-ansible`.
+* Install requirements `ansible-galaxy collection install -r requirements.yml`.
+* copy `inventory.ini.j2` to `inventory.ini`.
+* Change necessary changes to inventory.
+* copy `vars.yml.j2` to `vars.yml`.
+* Change the variable based on your preferences.